gzhu06/Cacophony/README.md

 Inference codebase for "Cacophony: An Improved Contrastive Audio-Text Model"

 ## Abstract
-Despite recent improvements in audio-text modeling, audio-text contrastive models still lag behind their image-text counterparts in scale and performance.
 We propose a method to improve both the scale and the training of audio-text contrastive models.
 Specifically, we craft a large-scale audio-text dataset consisting of over 13,000 hours of text-labeled audio, aided by large language model (LLM) processing and audio captioning.
 Further, we employ an masked autoencoder (MAE) pre-pretraining phase with random patch dropout, which allows us to both scale unlabeled audio datasets and train efficiently with variable length audio.
 After MAE pre-pretraining of our audio encoder, we train a contrastive model with an auxiliary captioning objective.
-Our final model, which we name Cacophony, achieves state-of-the-art performance on audio-text retrieval tasks, and exhibits competitive results on other downstream tasks such as zero-shot classification.

 <br>
 <p align="center">